Things To do In Barcelona: 1 Day Route

 Barcelona is not only history but also has a rich, never better said, local gastronomy!

-With DareMapp you will not only know what to see in Barcelona, but also what to eat!
+With DareMapp you will not only know the things to do in Barcelona, but also what to eat!

-Let’s not forget that when exploring what to see in Barcelona, Catalan gastronomy has a lot to offer.
+Let’s not forget that when exploring these things to do in Barcelona, Catalan gastronomy has a lot to offer.
 From tapas bars tucked away in the narrow streets of the Gothic Quarter to Michelin-starred restaurants, Barcelona is home to a thousand flavours thanks to its rich diversity.
 Here are some of the city’s most famous dishes:

 Markets and Gastronomic Experiences

-Furthermore, one cannot talk about what to see in Barcelona without mentioning the Boqueria Market.
+Furthermore, one cannot talk about the things to do in Barcelona without mentioning the Boqueria Market.

 Originally called Mercado de San José, it has been located on Barcelona’s La Rambla since 1840.
 With more than 300 stalls, it offers everything from fish to organic products and knick-knacks.
 As a curiosity, it was chosen as the Best Market in the World in 2005 in Washington.
 It also has a gastronomic classroom and outstanding bars such as Pinotxo, where you can try all the above dishes.
 As for its architecture, its modernist arch stands out, adorned with coloured glass.